 NVR Action and Practice CIC is a London-based Social Enterprise Company providing bespoke Non-Violent Resistance (NVR) programmes for local community agencies, individual professionals and parents with Lived Experience of NVR inside and outside of London.

 Our directors have over 10 years' experience working together to design, plan, run and supervise NVR parenting groups, and professional trainings.
-This is as well as Elisabeth and Julia's own individual experience working with NVR across diverse communities, which they have brought together under NVR Action and Practice CIC to offer their joint expertise to other professionals and parent groups.
+This is as well as Julia's own individual experience working with NVR across diverse communities, have brought together under NVR Action and Practice CIC to offer their expertise to other professionals and parent groups.

 Together they work to bring their innovative programmes using the Five C's to groups across London and England.